League of Nations: Other bodies

 The League oversaw the Permanent Court of International Justice and several other agencies and commissions created to deal with pressing international problems.
-These included the Disarmament Commission, the International Labour Organization (ILO), the Mandates Commission, the International Commission on Intellectual Cooperation (precursor to UNESCO), the Permanent Central Opium Board, the Commission for Refugees, and the Slavery Commission.
+These included the Disarmament Commission, the International Labour Organization (ILO), the Mandates Commission, the International Commission on Intellectual Cooperation (precursor to UNESCO), the Permanent Central Opium Board, the Commission for Refugees, the Slavery Commission, and the Economic and Financial Organization.
 Three of these institutions were transferred to the United Nations after the Second World War: the International Labour Organization, the Permanent Court of International Justice (as the International Court of Justice), and the Health Organisation (restructured as the World Health Organization).

 The Permanent Court of International Justice was provided for by the Covenant, but not established by it.
 The Council and the Assembly established its constitution.
 Its judges were elected by the Council and the Assembly, and its budget was provided by the latter.
 The Court was to hear and decide any international dispute which the parties concerned submitted to it.
 It might also give an advisory opinion on any dispute or question referred to it by the council or the Assembly.
 The Court was open to all the nations of the world under certain broad conditions.

 The International Labour Organization was created in 1919 on the basis of Part XIII of the Treaty of Versailles.
 The ILO, although having the same members as the League and being subject to the budget control of the Assembly, was an autonomous organisation with its own Governing Body, its own General Conference and its own Secretariat.
 Its constitution differed from that of the League: representation had been accorded not only to governments but also to representatives of employers' and workers' organisations.
 Albert Thomas was its first director.

 The ILO successfully restricted the addition of lead to paint, and convinced several countries to adopt an eight-hour work day and forty-eight-hour working week.
 It also campaigned to end child labour, increase the rights of women in the workplace, and make shipowners liable for accidents involving seamen.
 After the demise of the League, the ILO became an agency of the United Nations in 1946.